EMAN-Omeka/Babel/README.md

 This module aims to provide an elegant way to translate Omeka **content**, as opposed to Omeka interface strings, which are handled via the usual gettext technology.

 It provides a hopefully seamless integration of translation features directly into standard Omeka content management forms.

-It is designed to work well with our other plugin, [UiTemplates](https://github.com/ENS-ITEM/UiTemplates).

 ## Prerequisites